KrupaVadher/StockPrice-Prediction/README.md

 - From your terminal, navigate to the directory Data_Collection/News_Data/, and run `node news_body.js`
   - It will download a json files for each company, containing the fields like: Article link and Body (News Article Text)

+ Finally, run generate_csv.py file to generate a csv file containing both the news headlines and body details for each company.